-There are many opportunities for vendors, contractors, and consultants to do business with Palm Beach State College.
+There are many opportunities for suppliers, contractors, and consultants to do business with Palm Beach State College.
 The College is committed to promoting and developing business relationships with a wide variety of businesses and ensuring that minority and women owned organizations have the chance to compete for a fair share of these opportunities.

-Minority Vendors & Contractors
+Minority Suppliers & Contractors

 The College encourages and supports supplier diversity for qualified minority or women-owned

 Business Enterprises (W/MBE) in the procurement of goods, services, and construction-related